 Using the Gartner model as a base, I have plotted the progress of the most-discussed L&D concepts of the past few years.

-This was never in L&D’s control.
-The workplace had to evolve to make mobile access a reality.
-We couldn’t provide support when and where it was needed until the organization made the technology available and capable – or let people use their own.
-Thanks to disruptions in areas like retail and manufacturing, mobile devices are almost a fixture in the workplace.
+Mobile devices are a near-omnipresent reality in the workplace.
+Yes, every employee is carrying one, but they still may not be able to use it depending on the rules.
 Solid wifi is an expectation in public spaces.
 Internationally, BYOD is well-established.
 In North America, CIOs are actively looking to evolve HR guidelines to maximize available, familiar tech (and save money at the same time).
 L&D can piggyback on this evolution and leverage contextual technology to provide real-time support.

-We’ve still got a way to go with this one.
+This one is slow moving.
 Folks like Mark Britz continue to champion the true nature of social learning – meaningful sharing and discussion to reveal the knowledge between us.
-The industry is still overly concerned with social tech contrivances, including the option to like or rate instructional content.
+The industry is still overly concerned with social tech contrivances, including discussion boards and content ratings.
 Social is hard because it’s not an L&D concept.
 It’s a cultural issue embedded deep within an organization.
 Until people are valued for their insight and experience in meaningful ways, we’ll be stuck with empty social platforms.

 The science of learning is slow moving not because we fail to recognize its value.
 To the contrary, most people “get it.”
 The problem is that applying evidence-based principles requires an almost complete rethinking of L&D strategy.
 When you can’t rely on one-and-done, firehose content, you have to shift the organization’s mindset regarding what learning in the workplace really means.
 Everyone went to school.
 Everyone remembers going to a place at a specific time to learn.
 It’s going to take a while to shift that mentality and embed the science of learning as the foundation of our approach.

-I expect AR to lap VR in the near future, as the potential applications are much greater in number.
+AR is still more exciting than VR, just not as far along.
 Consumer tech orgs like Apple and Disney seem to be of similar mindset and focused on layering information onto the real world rather than taking people away from it.
 Similar to VR, consumer adoption, device availability and content costs will dictate the pace for this trend.

 NOTE: I originally thought I was the first person in L&D to publicly apply the Hype Cycle concept.
 I was incorrect.
 I recently came across a series of hype cycle posts from Web Courseworks and wanted to be sure to give them credit after the fact.
 We don’t apply the idea in exactly the same way, but they did get there first.